d1618033/python-redfish-utility/docs/slate/source/includes/_bioscommands.md

 #### Description

-Show the results of a BIOS change after a server reboot.
+Show the results of any changes, which require a system reboot to take effect.

 #### Parameters